jbarrieault/bun-identifier-minification-conflict/README.md

 Turning on identifier minifcation resolves the issue.

+I've reproduced on Bun 1.2.1 and 1.2.2, haven't tried any others.

 The package that deterministically fails with the identifier minifaction is controller by the company I work for, so if there is something its end contributing to the issue, we can address it.

 If it's solely a Bun bundling issue, thanks in advance for addressing.